robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

-development lately, influenced by Node's philosophy, perhaps, where to use anything at all you first need to install a dozen of "dependencies," spend the next 10 hours configuring it, pray to whatever gods (or beings) you believe in—even if you don't, and then, if you're very lucky and the stars are properly aligned in the sky, you'll be able to finally see "Hello, world" output on the screen.
+development lately, influenced by Node's philosophy, perhaps, where to use anything at all you first need to install a dozen of "dependencies," spend the next 10 hours configuring it, pray to whatever gods (or beings) you believe in—even if you don't.
+And then, if you're very lucky and the stars are properly aligned in the sky, you'll be able to see "Hello, world" output on the screen.

 Apparently, more configuration always means more good, as evidenced by